 Your Home Space

 Ellipticals are large pieces of fitness equipment.
-Many take up a significant amount of floor space, not to mention, most are heavy.
+Many take up a significant amount of floor space, not to mention that most are heavy.
 Using an elliptical on an upper-level floor or apartment might not be possible due to the size of some models.

 It’s important to consider the overall dimensions, the elliptical’s weight, and its step-up height.
 Ensure you have plenty of floor space and ceiling clearance to use it.
 Many ellipticals incline, so when we create our reviews, we measure the step-up height of the pedals when inclined to give insight into the minimum ceiling height you can have for the machine.